Purpose of the document

-You can split a transaction into several parts that will be captured at fixed intervals.
+You can split a transaction into several instalments that will be captured at fixed intervals.
 In this case, a payment transaction with N instalments generates N transactions, each of which has a distinct ID.
-Each transaction is independent of the others and includes a systematic authorisation request, issued on the day the customer is debited.
+Each transaction in the schedule is independent of the others and is subject to a systematic authorisation request, issued on the day the customer is debited.
 If it is refused, the transaction is not captured and the client will not be debited.

-You must be careful when proposing payment in multiple instalments:
+You must be careful when offering payment in multiple instalments:

-- There is no guarantee that subsequent instalments will be paid, especially when the capture period is longer than the validity period of the authorisation
+- There is no guarantee that subsequent instalments will be paid.

-- A blocked card or a card with insufficient credit might cause substantial losses for you
+- A lost or stolen card or a card with insufficient credit might cause substantial losses for you.